agentofail/TinyTapeout/docs/info.md

 ## How it works

-Explain how your project works. -This edit is just to get actions to not exit with an eror-
+This edit is just to get actions to not exit with an eror-

 ## How to test

-Explain how to use your project - and here to
+ and here to

 ## External hardware

-List external hardware used in your project (e.g. PMOD, LED display, etc), if any - idk if its needed here as well
+ idk if its needed here as well